danwallach/XStopwatch/README.txt

      need to rerun this csh script.
 Also note that you'll need the imagemagick package installed to run it.)

+/mobile -- stub for the phone app (no actual code here)

-/app -- code that runs on the watch
+/wear -- code that runs on the watch
     src/main/java/org/dwallach/xstopwatch/ -- XStopwatch Java files

 If you're looking to make some other stopwatch or count-down timer